magnumjs/mag.js/README.md

 `clones`
 `destroy`
-`subscribe` - multiple subscribers allowed! `returns` a remove function `rafBounce([Optional  Boolean])` returns Boolean - Use to change the rendering default engine of rAF throttle to rAF debounce
+`subscribe` - multiple subscribers allowed! `returns` a remove function `rafBounce([Optional  Boolean])` - returns Boolean.
+Use to change the rendering default engine of rAF throttle to rAF debounce

 ## Inner Reflection